Call Now

 Should lawn mowing be priced hourly or flat rate?

-Flat-rate pricing is the best fit for most residential mowing because customers prefer predictable totals.
-Hourly pricing works better for overgrown lawns, one-time cuts, and jobs where the scope is harder to estimate upfront.
+Flat-rate pricing is the best fit for most residential mowing because customers prefer knowing what they’ll pay upfront.
+Hourly pricing works better for overgrown lawns, one-time cuts, and jobs where the scope is harder to estimate before starting the job.

 How much more should I charge for overgrown lawns?